kevinrenskers/ios-debugbar/README.md

 # ios-debugbar

 Simply swipe down with 2 fingers to show a debug bar with customizable buttons.
+I use it for example to create or delete test data, force a reload, clean the cache, etc.

 ![Screenshots](https://raw.github.com/kevinrenskers/ios-debugbar/master/screenshot.png)

-Example:
+## Example

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {